ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 - **-h or --help** shows the above usage
 - **--trainds** is the input training dataset in csv format passed before to **fx_fit.py** (see **--trainds** command line parameter of **fx_fit.py**).
 This argument is mandatory.
 - **--predicted** is the file name of predicted values generated by **fx_predict.py** (see **--predictedout** command line parameter of **fx_predict.py**).
 This argument is mandatory.
-- **--savefig** if this parameter is missing, the chart is shown on screen, otherwise this parameter is the png output filename where **fx_plot.py** saves the chart.
+- **--savefig** if this argument is missing, the chart is shown on screen, otherwise this argument is the png output filename where **fx_plot.py** saves the chart.

 ### Example of fx_plot.py usage
 ```bash